Nuclear Spin-Mediated Relaxation Mechanisms of the V$_{B}^-$ Center in hBN: Methods

 To solve the spin dynamics governed by the Lindblad master equation [Eq.~\eqref{eq:lindblad_eq}], we use our in-house MPI-parallelized C code implementing a fourth-order Runge-Kutta integration scheme.
-A timestep of 2.5$\times10^{-6}$ $\mu$s is employed, as validated in Supplementary S5.
+A timestep of 2.5$\times10^{-6}$ $\mu$s is employed, as validated in Supplementary S4.
 To simulate the dynamics of V$_\text{B}^{-}$ centers, we incorperate system-specific parameters, including the ZFS and HF interaction tensors.
-The ZFS is obtained from real-space calculations, which include all nuclei within a 30-\AA~ radius from the V$_\text{B}^{-}$ defect in bulk hBN to resolve the finite size effect\cite{10.1038/s42005-024-01668-9}.
+The ZFS is set to 3.479 GHz, as calculated using DFT together with the spin decotamination approach described in Ref.\cite{10.1038/s41524-020-0305-x}.
+The HF interaction is obtained from real-space calculations, which include all nuclei within a 30-\AA~ radius from the V$_\text{B}^{-}$ defect in bulk hBN to resolve the finite size effect\cite{10.1038/s42005-024-01668-9}.
 This corresponds to a total of 12,702 atoms in the supercell.
-The HF interaction is set to 3.479 GHz, as calculated using DFT together with the spin decotamination approach described in Ref.\cite{10.1038/s41524-020-0305-x}.
 The spin relaxation is then evaluated by monitoring the population of the V$_\text{B}^{-}$ electron spin as it evolves toward thermal equilibrium.
-Here, the initial density matrix is prepared such that the V$_\text{B}^{-1}$ electron spin is polarized with 70\% population in the $m_s=0$ state and 30\% in the $m_s=-1$ state, while all nuclear spins are initialized in the thermal equilibrium depolarized states.
+Here, the initial density matrix is prepared such that the V$_\text{B}^{-}$ electron spin is polarized with 70\% population in the $m_s=0$ state and 30\% in the $m_s=-1$ state, while all nuclear spins are initialized in the thermal equilibrium depolarized states.